thelolagemann/gomeboy/internal/joypad/README.md

 with the address `0xFF00`.
 Otherwise, a panic will occur to indicate that the joypad is being used incorrectly.

-When the joypad receives a read call, it will return the register ored with the current state of the buttons in the selected row.
+When the joypad receives a read call, it will return the register ORed with the current state of the buttons in the selected row.
 When the joypad receives a write call, it will update the register with the new value.
 Only bits 4 and 5 are used to select the row, so the other bits are ignored.